Advance Directives: Every Advance Care Plan Begins with a Conversation

 Reflect: Upon completion of two PDSA cycles, your team will reflect on changes implemented so you can sustain and spread your improvement efforts.

-Earn up to 30 credits from your board for meeting the MOC Part IV requirements for Performance in Practice.
+Earn Points for your board for meeting the MOC Part IV requirements for Performance in Practice.

 You and your team will receive CME/CE credit as well as the satisfaction of knowing that you have improved care for your patients.